nitinprakash96/nitinprakash96.github.io/_posts/2023-02-07-Understading-Postgres-Storage-System.md

 - Transactions can be thought of as unique identifiers for postgres operations.
-- Each transaction used to be a 40 bit unsigned integer that are sequentially assigned starting at 1 and increments for each new transaction.
+- Each transaction is a 40 bit unsigned integer that are sequentially assigned starting at 1 and increments for each new transaction.
 These integers are called __Transaction identifier (XID)__.
 However, modern Postgres uses 32 bit unsigned integers.